Lachness900/WavePygame/README.md

 # WavePygame
-A weekend project in year 11 in which you move your dot to avoid red dots.
+A project in year 11 in which you move your dot to avoid red dots.
+I worked on it for two or three weekends at the start of the year.
 I decided to learn python and thought this was the perfect way to do it.
+Overall, I quite proud of how it turned out.

 Controls
 Move with arrow keys
 Activate magic system with shift, move around the bottem left minimap with arrow keys to select a spell and space to fire.
-Have fun experimenting with the magic.
+Have fun experimenting with the magic :)

 Be careful, you cannot move while preparing a spell and enemies get faster over time